 - The names, project descriptions and funding amount of all successful applications will be posted on the Community Services Directorate website following the assessment process; by accepting a grant you agree to this requirement.

-All successful applicants must expend the funds within the approved timeframes nominated in the Deed of Grant or Letter of Offer; this is normally 12 months of receipt of funds or at the completion of the activity, whichever is sooner.
+All successful applicants must expend the funds within the approved timeframes nominated in the Letter of Offer; this is normally 12 months of receipt of funds or at the completion of the activity, whichever is sooner.

-An acquittal of the grant must be provided within 30 days of the completion of the grant activity, or by the date specified in the Deed of Grant or Letter of Offer.
+An acquittal of the grant must be provided within 30 days of the completion of the grant activity, or by the date specified in the Letter of Offer.
 Any unexpended funds are to be returned to the Community Services Directorate at the time of acquitting the grant.
 An acquittal form and reporting form (if required) will be supplied to successful applicants with their Agreement.

 We require you to keep ALL receipts and submit them with your acquittal form.

 Important Information for Applicants

 The ACT Government is committed to making its information, services, events and venues, accessible to as many people as possible.

 If you have difficulty reading a standard printed document and would like to receive this publication in an alternative format – such as large print or audio – please telephone (02) 6205 3883.

 If English is not your first language and you require the translating and interpreting services – please telephone 131 450.

 If you are deaf or hearing impaired and require the National Relay Service– please telephone 133 677 or visit http://relayservice.gov.au/